romegasoftware/laravel-schema-generator/docs/docs/usage/attributes.md

 #[ValidationSchema]
 class CreateUserRequest extends FormRequest
 {
-    // Schema will be generated with name "CreateUserSchema" }
+    // Schema will be generated with name "CreateUserRequestSchema" }
 ```